felicksLindgren/cupra-tibber/README.md

 ### `main.sh`

 - **Purpose:**
   Authenticates with the VW Group API using OAuth2 refresh tokens, fetches the current state of charge for a specific Cupra vehicle, then logs in to Tibber and updates the battery level via Tibber's API.
+It also securely rotates the GitHub Actions secret for the refresh token.
 - **Secrets:**
   All credentials and tokens are securely loaded from environment variables, which should be set as [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 - **Steps:**